DETAILED ACTION

 Regarding claim 10, Huang1 teaches wherein the text-to-image machine learning model produces embeddings selected from the group consisting of token embeddings, visual feature embeddings, segment embeddings, and sequence position embeddings (Huang1, section 3.1, text-to-image generation by the trained models using text tokens and image tokens, where the text tokens are represented by position embedding and word embedding (token embeddings)).

 Regarding claims 2 and 13, with claim 2 as exemplary, Huang1 does not explicitly teach the limitations of claims 2 and 13.
-Huang2 teaches further comprising producing the natural language descriptions of the training dataset via inputting the images of the training dataset into an image-to-text machine learning model and, in response, receiving the natural language descriptions as output from the image-to-text machine learning model (Huang2 page 6 section 4.3, and page 3, figure 1, in step 2, for a given ground-truth/gold training image I*, the CaptionBot (image-to-text machine learning model) generates a sentence
+Huang2 teaches further comprising producing the natural language descriptions of the training dataset via inputting the plurality of images of the training dataset into an image-to-text machine learning model and, in response, receiving the natural language descriptions as output from the image-to-text machine learning model (Huang2 page 6 section 4.3, and page 3, figure 1, in step 2, for a given ground-truth/gold training image I*, the CaptionBot (image-to-text machine learning model) generates a sentence

 S